caovinhlam/Portfolio/README.md

 ## Functionality / Feature
 - The website features 4 pages which the audience can navigate around to engage with the contents.
-- Each page will have a navigation bar, banner and footer to keep the theme consistent when traversing the website.
+- Each page will have a navigation bar, banner and footer to keep the theme consistent when traversing through the website.
-- Each page layout are built responsively and is able to display each components dynamically at desktop, mobile and tablet viewport width.
+- Each page layout are built responsively and can display each components dynamically at desktop, mobile and tablet viewport width.

 ## Sitemap